emanemair/image_color_extraction_OOP/README.md

 ## Installation:
 1. Clone the repository to your local machine.
 2. Ensure you have Python installed.
-3. Install the required dependencies by running:
+3. Install the required dependencies